Exhibit by Dale Rogers

 The unique work of Dale Rogers can be found in many public spaces across the nation and provides enjoyment to visitors who view them wherever they are found.
 One of Rogers’ traveling exhibits, Big Dog Show, has traveled to 23 cities across the United States and raised more than $250,000 to support animal care.
 His sculptures can be found on over 20 public school, college, and university campuses.
 More than 100 public sculptures are installed across the United States and have been sponsored by local governments, private companies, and various non-profits.

-While the committee is finalizing the logistics of delivering the sculptures and the community’s public voting for the pieces that will remain after the full-scale exhibition, Dr. Kathy Loyd, a member of the Art Walk committee, emphasized that the addition of a national sculpture artist's work to the already-popular trail system will draw art enthusiasts from all over.
-“The sculpture exhibit that is scheduled will enhance the already vibrant and expanding art reputation of the region.
-It is exciting to bring a national sculpture exhibit hosted in Mountain Home and Baxter County to draw visitors from our region and beyond for six months while the exhibit is in place.”
+Dr. Kathy Loyd, a member of the Art Walk committee, emphasized that the addition of a national sculpture artist's work to the already-popular trail system will draw art enthusiasts from all over.
+“The sculpture exhibit will enhance the already vibrant and expanding art reputation of the region.
+It is exciting to bring a national sculpture exhibit to Mountain Home and Baxter County to draw visitors from our region and beyond.”

 Mayor Hillrey Adams, an ex-officio member of the Art Walk committee, added, “The Dale Rogers exhibit will be enjoyed by many and bring a new group of users to the trail system in Mountain Home.
 This is another great example of how the City of Mountain Home and ASUMH working together can bring something new and exciting to Mountain Home for so many to enjoy.”
-Other members of the committee include Dr. Bentley Wallace (ex-officio), Dr. Eddie Dry, Christy Dyer, Mindy Fulcher, Dane Hustead, Beth Ivens, Arnold Knox, Dr. Kathy Loyd, Joe Miles and the ASUMH Director of Development.
+Other members of the committee include Dr. Bentley Wallace (ex-officio), Dr. Eddie Dry, Christy Dyer, Mindy Fulcher, Dane Hustead, Beth Ivens, Arnold Knox, Dr. Kathy Loyd, and Joe Miles.

 The Art Walk committee has worked over the past year to create a policy for temporary and permanent pieces exhibited in the public space along the Art Walk trail system.
 The group developed guidelines for any public art that will be displayed and how that work will be chosen.
 According to the group’s webpage, the goal of the program is to enhance the quality of life in Mountain Home and to demonstrate the partnership’s willingness to invest in the community.
 It will serve to raise the public profile of the recreational trail and stimulate public interest, which will also promote healthy living, enhance a sense of place, create community pride, and establish the city as a destination.